Mr-Smyth/sunwhere/testing.md

 ### 2. As a user, I want to quickly and easily understand the purpose of the application.
    *  I used a combination of techniques to subtly achieve this.
       *  A logo suggesting a search for sun.
-      *  An brief introduction explaining in brief what the goal of the site is.
+      *  I made a dummy visit to the site, and was able to read an introduction explaining in brief what the goal of the site is.
 Linking then to a more in-depth explanation of what the site does and how it does it.
+I felt informed on what was the goal of the site, and how to achieve it.

 ### 3. As a user, I want to easily understand what i have to do.
    * This is achieved through reading the in-depth explanation in the locations input section.
 The user can easily get to this by clicking the **Click Here** link in the brief description/welcome section

 ### 4. As a user, I want to easily enter my information.
-   * This is achieved, via a clear simple input section.
-What adds simplicity to this process is the including of google searchbox in the locaction input.
-The user can type and click to select the suggested location, then simply Tab or click to get to the next input box.
+   * I made a dummy visit to the site, and after scrolling to the clear introduction.
+I found the form clear and it was very obvious what the function of the inputs were.
+What added simplicity to this process is the including of google searchbox in the locaction input.
+I started typing KIL, and the result i wanted - KILKEE was automatically at the top of the list

 ### 5. As a user, I want to see an obvious and quick way to get my results.
-   * This is achieved by use of a large **Click to see Results** button directly beneath the final location input.
+   * I made a dummy visit to the site, and after inputting the locations a large **Click to see Results** button directly beneath the final location input, made it obvious how to get my results.

 ### 6. As a user, I want to be able to see an obvious comparison of predicted weather for my entered locations, including my home or current location.
-   * This is achieved by use of a seperate page displaying only the results.
-This removes distractions and concentrates the user on seeing clearly defined results, all stacked in order.
-   * The best rated location, is at the top, and highlighted in a different colour for emphasis.
-   * % scores keeps the system simple and easy to understand.
-   * The text at the top of the screen explains what the user is currently looking at, and what to do next.
+   * I made a dummy visit to the site, and after clicking to see the results of my locations, i was taken to a results page.
+The page was displayed with full focus on the results, which were stacked in descending order and clear easy to understand % scoring.
+   * It also invited me to select my preferred location.

 ### 7. As a user, I would like to select my preferred location from the results, and see places of interest for that location.
-   * This is achieved through simply selecting any one of the locations.
-   * A breakdown of the weekends weather, with dates, is displayed in a responsive format.
-   * A deliberate displaying of the top of the map section, invites the user to scroll down to view the map with preloaded markers.
-These markers pinpoint tourist attractions for the area.
-   * A searchbox then allows the user to search the map further and add their own pins.
+   * I made a dummy visit to the site, and after viewing the results, i clicked on my preferred location as instructed.
+   * I was then taken to a clear layout of the full weekends weather for that location.
+After scrolling down the page i was presented with a map for the location KILKEE showing me places of interest.
+I then searched for restaurants, which were all clearly marked on the map for me.

 ### 8. As a user, it would be helpful to get a wildcard location returned, for a place not on the list, but which has a good rating for the next weekend.